-The Trump administration yesterday said it will end sanction exemptions on oil purchases from Iran for seven countries and Taiwan beginning in May, prompting pushback from countries that purchase Iranian oil and a sharp rebuke form the Islamic Republic.
+The Trump administration yesterday said it will end sanction exemptions on oil purchases from Iran for seven countries and Taiwan beginning in May, prompting pushback from countries that purchase oil from the Islamic Republic.

-Iran stands to lose billions in revenue to crude producers in the U.S. and Gulf states over the sanctions.
+Iran stands to lose billions in revenue to crude competitors in the U.S. and Gulf states.

-Iran’s Foreign Minister Javad Zarif called the move “economic terrorism” over social media and accused the Trump administration of acting out of “panic” and “desperation.”
+Iran’s Foreign Minister Javad Zarif struck back over social media, accusing the U.S. of “economic terrorism,” and acting out of “panic” and “desperation.”

 Escalating #EconomicTERRORISM against Iranians exposes panic & desperation of US regime—and chronic failures of its client co-conspirators.